 Image: Anton Mislawsky

-“Experimentation and fast failures will lead to flourishing”, predicted a 2020 Deloitte report.
-Similarly, in April last year, PwC urged local leaders to think seriously about flexible solutions.
-“With so much uncertainty still ahead, now is the time to experiment, try different things – pop-up shops, markets, repair cafes (pictured) – and think about how assets might be recycled or reused in future,” read its high streets insights report.
+Fixing factories and repair cafes are among the enterprises taking over abandoned retail units in UK towns and cities.
+The trend chimes with the recommendations from a 2021 PwC report, which said: “With so much uncertainty still ahead, now is the time to experiment, try different things – pop-up shops, markets, repair cafe – and think about how assets might be recycled or reused in future.”

 Image: The Restart Project/Mark Phillips